 Are undocumented students eligible for admission to St. Louis Community College?

-Undocumented students with a U.S. high school transcript or GED will be admitted to St. Louis Community College and will be charged the international student tuition rate to cover maintenance fees.
+Yes, undocumented students can be admitted to St. Louis Community College and will be charged the international student tuition rate to cover maintenance fees.

 How does an undocumented applicant apply for admission?